wmannis/cl-svg/docs/API.md

  The shape element will be placed in the group.
 An error is signalled if you try to call this outside a group definition macro.

-There are four grouping elements that this library puts into the `<defs>` element.
+There are five grouping elements that this library puts into the `<defs>` element.
 Each must define an `:id` property.

 *macro*